 If you love financial markets, put your passion to work for you by researching individual stock picks.
 Find the diamonds in the rough and invest by dollar-cost averaging.
-If you want help finding good companies to invest in, consider Motley Fool Stock Advisor.
-Their stock picks have averaged a return of 339%.
+(If you want help finding good companies to invest in, I recommend Motley Fool Stock Advisor.)

 You can beat the market, but it’s much easier to do so by picking winner stocks than it is by trying to time the market.